lockhinator/laravel-inertia-vue-boilerplate/README.md

   - `docker-compose run --rm fpm bash`
   - `php artisan migrate`

+## Commits

+In order to make commits better commitlint is a part of this repository.
+In order to run commitlints interactive prompts you must first install the packages by running the `yarn` command.
+After the packages are installed you can add your changes to git via `git add <files>` and then run `yarn commit` which will bring up the interactive prompt.

 #### Container logs

 You can find the container logs with `docker-compose logs <service>`.
 For example to view the main application logs you would execute `docker-compose logs app`.
 You can also add the `-f` flag to tail the logs `docker-compose logs -f <service>`.